sourcegraph/handbook/content/departments/people-talent/talent/process/linkedin.md

 - **Step 3**: Under **Project Settings > Project Details**, the Recruiter or Sourcer will add relevant information gathered from the intake call, such as scope of work, ideal experience, etc. This is to create a point of reference for project collaborators.
 - **Step 4**: Project creator will need to make sure all relevant collaborators (Recruiter, Hiring Manager, Recruiting Operations Specialist/Sourcer, and relevant Director of Recruiting) are added to the project as project members with [full project access](https://www.linkedin.com/help/recruiter/answer/a569729).
 - **Step 5**: Recruiter, Sourcer, and Hiring Manager (optional depending on bandwidth) discuss a [LinkedIn engagement strategy](linkedin.md#engagement-strategy) and draft 7 messages in accordance with the suggestions in [Building a 7 Touch Recruiting Campaign](https://docs.google.com/document/d/1c2ZI6IfvkK7syuo8aIBSnWpCF8SqAD12TiPSkTKqhp4/edit).
 They should utulize the [standard naming convention](linkedin.md#how-to-name-your-messaging-templates-in-linkedin-recruiter) for all messages.
-- **Step 6**: Recruiter and Sourcer will start running high quality searches
+- **Step 6**: Recruiter and Sourcer will start running high quality searches and add qualified candidates to the project.
+- **Step 7**: Starting on the day that the recruiter sends the first outreach to the candidates, they will set a recurring weekly calendar reminder to follow up with the candidates in that particular project.
+One week later, the recruiter will send the 2nd touchpoint.
+One week after that, they will send the 3rd, and so on until they've sent 7 touchpoints.

 ### How to name your messaging templates in LinkedIn Recruiter